> blog.mobileToc

 For Beginners: The Bookmaker Tax

 Think of vigorish as a sales tax on betting.
-When you buy something for 11.
+When you buy something for $10 with 10% tax, you pay $11.
 With betting, the "tax" is hidden inside the odds.

 The Fair Coin Flip Example